Zmrihawy/Webutvikling-project3/README.md

 ### Material - UI components (Frontend)
 Most of our react components are built using Material Ui elements.
 The Material Ui library comes stocked with elements
 like `<Grid/>`, `</Typography>`, and custom html elements `<Card/>` and `<Button/>` which made it easier to implement our components.
-This ensured that we did not need to build much styles for our components and furthermore giving our catalog a consistent frontend design.
+This ensured that we did not need to build much styles for our components and furthermore giving our catalog a very responsive design.

 ### Data visualisation
 Three forms of user generated data visualisation were setup, a user shopping cart visualisation, a tag cloud visualisation of